curl/curl/README.md

 All contributors to the project are listed in [the THANKS document](https://curl.se/docs/thanks.html).

+## Commercial support

+For commercial support, maybe private and dedicated help with your problems or applications using (lib)curl: https://curl.se/support.html

 ## Website

 Visit the [curl website](https://curl.se/) for the latest news and